mudassarzahid/mistralai-narutoverse-chatbot/README.md

 3. **Conversational AI**:
    Using a LangChain graph, the user can then chat with the character.
 The graph workflow consists of the following steps:
+    - Summarize the chat history
-    - Taking the user input
+    - Characterize the user based on chat history
+    - Run the RAG-LLM pipeline
-    - Rephrasing the input by prompting the LLM to generate a query optimized for RAG
+        - Prompt LLM to generate a query optimized for RAG based on user input & chat history
-    - Querying the vectorDB which returns the 2 most relevant documents
+        - Query the vectorDB which returns the 2 most relevant documents max
-    - Generating a response to the user by combining:
+        - Generate a response to the user by combining the retrieved documents, a (summarized) chat history, and an instruction prompt including the user's (human) and character's (AI) personalities.
-        - The retrieved documents
-        - An instruction prompt including the character's personality
-        - A summary of the overall chat history

 The character (AI) responds and the LLM-generated tokens are streamed chunk by chunk to the frontend for a smooth ChatGPT-like experience.